-This part of the specification has the objective to assist Contractors entering into contracts with TNPA that they comply with the Occupational Health and Safety (OHS) Act, No. 85 of 1993 and all applicable Environmental Legislation.
+This part of the specification has the objective to assist Contractors entering into contracts with TNPA that

+Environmental Legislation.

 Compliance with this document does not absolve the Contractor from complying with minimum legal requirements and the Contractor remains responsible for the health and safety of his employees and those of his Mandataries.